 Prompted to install the update every day.
 If you are prompted to install the update every day, it is likely that the catalog that keeps track of what you have updates installed is corrupt.

 Find the update that would be installed at all times and to download it manually from the Microsoft Download Center.
 Often, you can install the update manually, but not via Windows Update.
-Microsoft Download Center, you will find here!
+Microsoft Download Center can be found at http://www.microsoft.com/downloads

-Open Services from the Control Panel > Administrative and stop and restart the service "Automatic Updates".
+Open Services from Kontrollpanelen > Administrationsverktyg and stop and start the service "Automatic Updates".

 You need to show hidden files and folders.